apache/airflow/docs/apache-airflow/tutorial/fundamentals.rst

 .. seealso::
     - Continue to the next step of the tutorial: :doc:`/tutorial/taskflow`
-    - Skip to the :doc:`/core-concepts/index` section for detailed explanation of Airflow concepts such as DAGs, Tasks, Operators, and more
+    - Skip to the :doc:`/core-concepts/index` section for detailed explanation of Airflow concepts such as Dags, Tasks, Operators, and more